JaninaWibker/school-docs/os/process_thread.md

 - Information maintenance
 - System management

-The system call handler does the following:

-- Saves the registers that it taints
-- Reads the parameters that were passed by the caller
-- **Sanitizes / checks the parameters for correctness**
-- Checks if the process has permission to perform the requested action (pledges, ...)
-- Performs the requested service on behalf of the process
-- Returns to the caller with a success or error code

 Detecting invalid data is crucial as kernel mode access could otherwise be gained through ROP-chains, ... which is bad.

 ## Interrupts